bowty14/code-review4/README.md

 * This program requires to have a web browser as Google Chrome, Safari or Mozilla Firefox

-_{You can clone this program to your desktop or download the zip file on this page: }_
+_You can clone this program to your desktop or download the zip file on this page: https://github.com/bowty14/code-review4.git_
+_You can view this work at: _

 ## Known Bugs